 Sphagnum fallax was the most frequently recorded Sphagnum species.
-S. fallax is tolerant of a wide range of conditions so is not the best indicator of bog condition but S. capillifolium and S. papillosum are also present at reasonable levels and we know that S. magellanicum and S. subnitens also occur on the bogs and these and other species may have been under-recorded.
+S. fallax is tolerant of a wide range of conditions so is not the best indicator of bog condition.
+All other species are present at relatively low levels.

 Sphagnum mosses, YPP